PariveshSrivastava/BreastCancerMERN-/README.md

 # Breast Cancer Prediction

-This site is used for prediction of Alread Scoring of Breast Cancer
+This site is used for prediction of Allred Scoring of Breast Cancer

 ---